 Finally, it felt like Southeast Alaskans could move forward together.
 Or so we had thought.

-Senator Murkowski is now considering taking action to roll back this sustainable and widely-supported new amendment.
+Senator Murkowski has taken action to roll back this sustainable and widely-supported new amendment.

 In doing so, the Senator would turn her back on the progress made through a comprehensive, fair, and public process in order to please one small constituency: the old-growth timber industry.